 In the view of the scientific evidence that was piling up on the benefits of MBSR training, other people started to wonder if they could not adapt the program to the needs of their patients.

-The most known derived program is MBCT (Mindfulness Based Cognitive Therapy) that is specifically targeted at patients with depression.
+The most well known derived program is MBCT (Mindfulness-Based Cognitive Therapy) that is specifically targeted at patients with depression.

 John Teasdale and colleagues proved in the very early days of that program, that MBCT was as good as medication in the treatment of depression for people having their 3rd episode of depression.